Learning how to write an is relatively easy. But, why should you do it?

 : The Final Word

-A serves as a springboard into asking realistic and constructive questions about your motivations and what’s possible.
+A serves as a springboard to asking realistic and constructive questions about your motivations and what’s possible.
 Review what inspires you, take the time to write one, and put it to use.
 Want more?
 Check out our guide to writing a how to write a personal mission statement.

 How many times should I write affirmations?